This page will be updated as more information becomes necessary.

 Am I sick.
 Do I quarantine?
 Do I have COVID-19?
 Should I go to the doctor, or go home?

-For those APPROVED to return to campus, please use the Daily Symptom Screener.
 For your health concerns, please call your own doctor and/or consult the University Health Services advice.
 UHS also operates a 24/7 advice nurse by phone and online.
-When Fall semester starts more guidance will come from campus.
+Follow all guidance from campus.

 When in doubt, check the campus Coronavirus status page.